reddevill007/System-Design-Simplified/README.md

 Think of transferring $100 between two friends.
 After the transfer:

 - Your balance decreases by $100.
-- Your friend's balance increases by $100.
+- Your friend’s balance increases by $100.

 The total money in the system remains the same.
 Consistency ensures no money is "lost" or "created" in the process.